 No matter how hard you try to be cool and be immune to the emerging trends of the world, only to be true to your personal style, you falter and end up circling back on the carousel.
-Fashion is all around you; on the streets, on the magazine covers, in movies, on the red carpet, on the social media feed and even in old photographs.
+Fashion is all around you; on the streets, on the magazine covers, in movies, on the red carpet, on your social media feed, and even in old photographs.
 One thing about fashion trends is that they always come back — and this year is like no other.

 Despite having an individualistic sense of styling, you pick and choose from the reigning fashion trends.
 You either get inspired by the celebrity you follow, get persuaded by the look of the attire assuming it would look flattering on you, or just get consumed by risk-taking and experimentation.